 Integrating Fun and Useful Bots

 Bots isn’t a bad word, at least not in Discord.
 Creatively written code adds little automated helpers that encourage community, participation, or just offer something fun to do on the server.
-It’s a tool and a toy, which makes it one of the most exciting features of Discord.
+It’s a tool and a toy, which makes it one of the most exciting features of Discords.

 For businesses and entrepreneurs, bots help kindle the relationships and interactivity that you’re looking to build with your members.
 It also helps keep some of the more tedious management tasks in order, like offering up a Welcome message upon joining or automatically assigning new roles.